 Other regions we’ve covered:

 If you like your coffee a little bit nutty, then you’ll probably find yourself quite happy over a Brazilian cup of coffee.
-To review, our favorite brand is the smooth and interesting Volcanica Brazil Yellow Bourbon.
+To review, our favorite brand is the smooth and interesting Volcanica Brazil Peaberry.
 If you prefer ground coffee, you may want to look at the excellent Cooper’s Cask Espresso Cremoso.
 Finally, the Pilao Coffee Traditional Roast and Ground offers a traditional, tasty flavor.